-I have 12+ years of experience in GIS and spatial analysis of data.
+I have 20+ years of experience in GIS and spatial analysis of data.
 I have been working as GPL manager at Mt.
 Holyoke College since Summer 2006.
-Before, I was assistant professor of GIS at Clark University, Worcester, MA from January 2001 to June 2006.
-And before that I taught and worked with GIS for different universities and public and private institutions in the Dominican Republic.
+Before, I was an assistant professor of GIS at Clark University, Worcester, MA.
+And before that, I taught and worked with GIS for different universities and public and private institutions in the Dominican Republic.

-My interests are application of geospatial technologies to natural resources management, although I have been involved with many other applications of GIS.
-Among the research I've been involved before coming to MHC include a study of hunger issues and food distribution in the horn of Africa and in Worcester county, land use planning and land cover contrasts along the Haitian/Dominican Border, development of geospatial database for natural resources in the Dominican Republic, conservation planning in the Blackstone river watershed, etc.
+My interests are the application of geospatial technologies to natural resources management, although I have been involved with many other applications of GIS.
+Among the research I've been involved before coming to MHC include a study of hunger issues and food distribution in the Horn of Africa and in Worcester County, land use planning and land cover contrasts along the Haitian/Dominican Border, development of geospatial database for natural resources in the Dominican Republic, conservation planning in the Blackstone River watershed, etc.

 Advisee's and Research

 I have been major advisor of the following M.A. students and research at Clark University:

 - Carlos Armas (GISDE/MA ’05): Association between traffic density and other environmental variable with childhood asthma in Worcester, MA

 - Christopher Ayres (GISDE/MA ’05): Land Cover Change and Landscape Fragmentation on the Border of the Dominican Republic and Haiti